 Enid Cook '31 Center

 The ECC is both an affinity space and a dorm.
-Current students who are not ECC residents can gain card swipe access to the building by becoming an active member of one of the affiliated AMO groups.
-For more information about the ECC as a dorm, please visit Residential Life’s webpage.
+Current students who are not ECC residents can gain card swipe access to the building by becoming an active member of an affiliated AMO group.

 History of Bryn Mawr's Black Cultural Center

 The Enid Cook ‘31 Center (ECC), Bryn Mawr’s Black Cultural Center, is named after the first Black woman to graduate from the college, Enid Cook.
 The building was renamed and dedicated in Fall 2015 after the original Black Cultural Center, Perry House, became unlivable and the community members were displaced.
 Students successfully advocated for a new space dedicated to supporting and celebrating the Black and Latinx community.